nitanmarcel/apkpatcher/README.md

   `apkpatcher -a base.apk --lib my_lib.so`

 - ##### Enable User Certificate Authorities
   When analyzing android apps, you may want to intercept it's HTTPS traffic with some proxy like Burp Suite.
-Since Android 7 - Nougat, apps that the target API Level is 24 and above no longer trust in user-added CAs.
+Since Android 7 - Nougat, apps that the target API Level is 24 and above no longer trust user-added CAs.
 In order to bypass this restriction, you can patch the APK to insert a network configuration.
 APK Patcher can do this automatically for you.
 Use the following command

   ```
   apkpatcher --enable-user-certificates --prevent-frida-gadget -a base.apk
   ```
   ~~

-  Note that we used the option `--prevent-frida-gadget`, so the frida gadget library is not inserted in application
+  Note that we used the option `--prevent-frida-gadget`, so the frida gadget library is not inserted in the application

   **Caution:** If the network_security_config.xml file already exists, apkpatcher will delete it, and this may cause some bug.
 APK Patcher will show you the original file content before deleting it.

 - ##### Force Extract Resources
   ~~APK Patcher will try the most it can to avoid extracting resource files, since this task may fail sometimes.
 So if you just want to insert frida gadget and the app already declares the usage of `android.permission.INTERNET`, apkpatcher will not extract AndroidManifest.xml and resource files.
 It will modify only some smali code.~~

-  As of 1.2.0 the tool will extract resources by default so the app can install: https://github.com/iBotPeaches/Apktool/issues/1626
+  As of 1.2.0 the tool will extract resources by default so the app can install on the device: https://github.com/iBotPeaches/Apktool/issues/1626

 - ##### Help during package modification
-  Every time you have to modify an APK, it is a tedious task to decompile, modify, repackage, sign (and generate a key if you don't have one) and zipalign it.
+  Every time you have to modify an APK, it is a tedious task to decompile, modify, repackage, sign (and generate a key if you don't have one), and zipalign it.
 APK Patcher will help you during this task.
-You can use the `--wait-before-repackage`, and APK Patcher will wait you make any change you want.
-Then you just instruct APK Patcher to continue, and it will automatically repack the APK, sign it with a random generated key and zipalign it.
-You can use this option with combination of other APK Patcher flags.
+You can use the `--wait-before-repackage`, and APK Patcher will wait for you to make any change you want.
+Then you just instruct APK Patcher to continue, and it will automatically repack the APK, sign it with a randomly generated key, and zipalign it.
+You can use this option with a combination of other APK Patcher flags.

   - Just decompile and wait for me:
   ```
-  apkpatcher -a base.apk --prevent-frida-gadget --force-extract-resources -w
+  apkpatcher -a base.apk --prevent-frida-gadget -w
   ```
   The output will be something like the following:
   ```